mattherman/MbDotNet/docs/docs-v4.md

 ```
 var client = new MountebankClient();
-await client.CreateHttpImposterAsync(4545, imposter =>
-{
+var imposter = client.CreateHttpImposter(4545);

 var books = new []
 {
 	new Book { Id = 1, Name = "Great Expectations" },
 	new Book { Id = 2, Name = "A Christmas Carol" }
 };

 imposter.AddStub()
 	.OnPathAndMethodEqual("/books", Method.Get)
 	.ReturnsJson(HttpStatusCode.OK, books);

 imposter.AddStub()
 	.ReturnsStatus(HttpStatusCode.NotFound);

-});
+client.Submit(imposter);
 ```

 First we create a new `MountebankClient` which we use to interact with Mountebank.
-Then we create a new HTTP imposter on port 4545 using the `CreateHttpImposterAsync` method.
-This method accepts a configurator callback which we can use to configure the imposter before creation.

-The imposter configuration uses a fluent interface that exposes helper functions like `OnPathAndMethodEqual` and `ReturnsJson` that make defining your stubs more natural.
+Then we create a new HTTP imposter on port 4545 using the `CreateHttpImposter` factory method.
+Imposter configuration is performed by adding stubs with specific predicates and responses.
+The stub classes use a fluent interface that exposes helper functions like `OnPathAndMethodEqual` and `ReturnsJson` that make defining your stubs more natural.

 Methods like this exist for the most common predicates and responses, but on occasion you may need more control.
 You can add more complex predicates and responses to your stubs using the `On` and `Returns` methods: